 Dates to be scheduled.
 Please contact us if you are interested in hosting a workshop.

-Training can be delivered online, at your workplace, at our centres in Sandringham or Frankston, or at an external venue of your choosing.
+Training can be delivered online, at your workplace, at our centre in Sandringham or at an external venue of your choosing.

-Cost is dependent upon the size and needs of the group.
+Cost is dependent upon the size and needs of the group, the method of delivery and the location.
 Please call us to discuss your training needs.